City of Johannesburg elections: September 2007 floor crossing

-By-elections from September 2007 to May 2011
+By-elections (September 2007–May 2011)

 The following by-elections were held to fill vacant ward seats in the period between the floor crossing period in September 2007 and the election in May 2011.

-May 2011 election
+May 2011

 The following table shows the results of the 2011 election.

-By-elections from May 2011 to August 2016
+By-elections (May 2011–August 2016)

 The following by-elections were held to fill vacant ward seats in the period between the elections in May 2011 and August 2016.

-August 2016 election
+August 2016

 In the election of 3 August 2016 the African National Congress (ANC) won the largest share of the seats on the council with 121 but did not achieve a majority.
 On 22 August 2016, minority parties voted with the DA to elect its mayoral candidate, Herman Mashaba, as the first Democratic Alliance mayor of Johannesburg.
 Mashaba appointed a mayoral committee consisting of the DA and the Inkatha Freedom Party (IFP).
 Mashaba resigned on 27 November 2019.
 The ANC regional chair Geoff Makhubo was elected mayor on 4 December 2019, marking the return of the ANC to the city's executive since its ousting in 2016.
 Makhubo died from COVID-19 related complications on 9 July 2021 and Eunice Mgcina was appointed acting mayor.

 The following table shows the results of the 2016 election.

-By-elections from August 2016 to November 2021
+By-elections (August 2016–November 2021)

 The following by-elections were held to fill vacant ward seats in the period between the elections in August 2016 and November 2021.

 By the end of the term of the council, the changes in ward seats meant that the party composition was as follows.

-November 2021 election
+November 2021

 The following table shows the results of the 2021 election.

-By-elections from November 2021
+By-elections (November 2021–present)

 The following by-elections were held to fill vacant ward seats in the period from the election in November 2021.